Skip to main content

 Are there any costs or fees to be in AoIT?

-The Academy is free of charge.
-Students will have an option to purchase an AoIT shirt (approximately $15) in 9th grade.
-We take advantage of work-based learning opportunities, so there may be costs for trips taken for transportation and/or registration for the events.
-The inability to pay any expenses will not have any impact on student participation in AoIT.
-Funding is available for these situations.
+The Academy of Information Technology is free of charge.
+Students will have an option to purchase an AoIT shirt in 9th grade.
+Our academy takes advantage of work-based learning opportunities, so there may be costs for field trips.